Christine Darby // Published: October 2024 // Updated: March 2025

 if (window.top !== window) return;

-// Redirect if on .squarespace.com domain
+// Redirect only if on the .squarespace.com domain

 if (window.location.hostname.includes(".squarespace.com")) {